Non-semisimple link and manifold invariants for symplectic fermions: Link invariants from tensor ideals and modified traces

-\begin{remark} One can similarly define the left categorical trace, and in general, the left and the right categorical trace of a morphism do not agree.
-If the left and the right categorical traces of all morphisms agree, then the category is called \emph{spherical}.
-Later we will only deal with ribbon categories, and these are automatically spherical. \end{remark}
+One can similarly define the left categorical trace $\trCat[l, \cat]$ using the other pair of duality morphisms.
+Later we will only deal with ribbon categories, see \Cref{rem:modified_traces_in_ribbon_cats}, and both traces then agree.
+We will thus just write $\trCat_X(f)$.
+The \emph{(quantum \emph{or} categorical) dimension} of $X \in \cat$ is $\dimCat(X) = \trCat _X(\id_X)$.